The Last Repair Shop: Release

-The film had its world premiere on September 1, 2023 at the 50th Telluride Film Festival in the 'Main Slate: Episodic Form and Short Form' section.
+The film had its world premiere on September 1, 2023, at the 50th Telluride Film Festival in the 'Main Slate: Episodic Form and Short Form' section.
 On September 24, it won Best Documentary Short Film at the 2023 Calgary International Film Festival.

 It was screened at the Middleburg Film Festival in October 2023.
 In that same month, Searchlight Pictures and L.A.
-Times Studios acquired the film, making it available for free on the Los Angeles Times YouTube channel and website on November 8, 2023 and on Disney+ and related platforms worldwide on January 23, 2024.
+Times Studios acquired the film, making it available for free on the Los Angeles Times YouTube channel and website on November 8, 2023, and on Disney+ and related platforms worldwide on January 23, 2024.

-On February 16, 2024, the film was screened on more than 700 screens in the U.S. and Canada as part of ShortsTV’s 19th Annual Oscar Nominated Short Films theatrical release.

-The film aired on American Broadcasting Company owned television stations and select affiliates on February 17, 2024.
+On February 16, 2024, the film was screened on more than 700 screens in the U.S. and Canada as part of ShortsTV's 19th Annual Oscar Nominated Short Films theatrical release.
+The following day, the film aired on American Broadcasting Company owned television stations and select affiliates.
 It is the first Oscar-nominated short documentary to air on television.

 Impact of the film on social milieu

-LAUSD Education Foundation is embarking on a $15 million campaign to benefit the musical instrument repair operation documented in The Last Repair Shop.
-The fund will support the workshop and its talented staff, and also sponsor a training program for students who will become future instrument technicians.
-The Oscar-winning documentary short The Last Repair Shop prompted a flow of donations to the program.
+As a result of donations prompted by the short, the LAUSD Education Foundation is embarking on a $15 million campaign to benefit the musical instrument repair operation documented in The Last Repair Shop.
+The fund will support the workshop and its staff, and also sponsor a training program for students who will become future instrument technicians.

+Original soundtrack

+There are 22 tracks in the album: